wmeints/azuremeetup-machinelearning/challenge-2/README.md

 When this happens, select the `PredictHousingPrices local` kernel.

 ## Step 2: Load the data inside the notebook
-Once started you can get to work in the python notebook.
+Once the server is started you can get to work in the python notebook.
 A python notebook is a webpage in which you can mix blocks of python code with blocks of markdown.
 This is a useful method to explore the dataset.

 In a python notebook you can execute code to create dataplots and then add markdown to document them.
-This will help you explain how you and why you made certain choices.
-It is also useful for your teammates, they will now exactly how to analyse the data themselves.
+This will help you explain why you made certain choices.
+It is also useful for your teammates, they will now exactly know how to analyse the data themselves.

 Initially your notebook will contain three blocks of code: